Engystomops petersi: Reproduction

-Mating Calls and Female Choice
+Mating calls and female choice

 E. petersi females display preferential mate selection towards males with conspecific calls.
 The characteristic call of E. petersi consists of two parts.
 The first part of the advertisement call is known as the prefix.
 The prefix consists of one or two short bursts of sound at a frequency of about 20-70 ms. The second part of the advertisement call consists of the whine.
 The whine is a lower-frequency sweeping call that occurs after the prefix.
 In certain areas E. petersi populations also add a suffix to the end of the whine that occurs at a higher frequency compared to the rest of the call.
 Within E. petersi populations there has also been divergence in mating call patterns in geographically isolated regions.
 In three geographically isolated regions in Ecuador, mating calls of E. petersi vary in frequency in different regions, serving as likely evidence for further speciation of E. petersi over time.

 Female E. petersi tend to prefer local calls over foreign calls from male conspecifics.
 They don't tend to recognize different frequency calls.
 They also prefer the complex calls that include a suffix at the end compared to the simpler calls with a prefix and whine only.
 The strong preference for local males serves as evidence of behavioral isolation in this species.
 This is important for understanding genetic drift, sexual selection, and speciations in the Amazon where genetic drift is so high.
 The rapid speciation of E. petersi makes it a good subject for analysis of evolutionary patterns in these environments.

-Genetic Diversity
+Genetic diversity

 E. petersi are known to be in behavioral isolation.
 Females prefer conspecific chorus calls to calls from other species, a factor leading to their evolution of reproductive isolation.
 Despite this, a few instances have been found involving reproduction between heterospecifics.
 This has led to hybrid specification with minimal phenotypic differences between frogs in close geographic proximity.
 However, E. petersi has general karyotype differences among different species making fertilization and development less likely to succeed.
 In fact, fertilization crosses with E. magnus and E. selva lead to reduced fertilization rates and overall decrease in fertility.
 This has been attributed to high variation in chromosome structure, banding pattern, and length between the different species creating unstable karyotypes in future progeny.